-Description: The applicant's commitment to provide the most affordable total price to the customer for 1Gbps/1Gbps (down/up) service in the project area.

-Scoring: The lowest service package cost of gigabit symmetric service will receive full points.
-More expensive service packages will receive a percentage of points relative to the lowest service package cost per month for the same ZCTA, inclusive of all taxes, fees, and charges billed to the customer.
+- Description: The applicant's commitment to provide the most affordable total price to the customer for 1Gbps/1Gbps (down/up) service in the project area. - Scoring: The lowest service package cost of gigabit symmetric service will receive full points.
+In the case of partnerships, affordability will be calculated on the average 1Gbps/1Gbps between partners.
+More expensive service packages will receive a percentage of points relative to the lowest service package cost per month for the same county, inclusive of all taxes, fees, and charges billed to the consumer.